Silverliner V: SEPTA Regional Rail

 The cars feature expanded interiors and windows, additional entrances and screens used to display information about the service.
 They are all ADA compliant and meet Federal Railroad Administration safety requirements.
 The cars were expected to arrive in 2005, but due to contract disputes, design delays, and a factory needing to be built in South Philadelphia, they did not arrive until 2010.
 SEPTA ordered a total of 120 cars at a cost of $274 million; the first cars arrived in the United States on February 28, 2010 (five years overdue) from South Korea, where they were manufactured by Hyundai Rotem.
 The cars were built in South Korea and the final assembly took place in South Philadelphia.
 The cars entered revenue service on October 29, 2010, and all 120 were to be completed by the end of 2011.

 However, due to delays that were reported to last until mid-2012, SEPTA is owed millions in fines for the overdue equipment.
 SEPTA also closed off the very front row of seats due to safety concerns.
 The last of the 120 cars arrived on the property for testing in February 2013.
-Cars 735, 736, 871, and 872 are owned by the state of Delaware.
+Cars 735, 736, 871, and 872 are owned by the Delaware Transit Corporation.
 However, they are used systemwide for service and are not restricted to use on services to Delaware only.
 On July 2, 2016, SEPTA removed all 120 of its Silverliner V cars – a third of its fleet – from service due to fatigue cracks in the trucks, leading to reduced service system-wide.
 The agency received some of the trains back in September 2016; but subsequently withdrew 18 cars after an additional defect was identified – a “clearance issue” that led to occasional contact between old and new components.
 SEPTA announced that it could resume normal schedules on October 3 and would receive all trains by November 2016.

 RTD Commuter Rail

-In 2010 Denver's Regional Transportation District selected the Silverliner V for its new commuter rail line.
+In 2010, Denver's Regional Transportation District selected the Silverliner V (RTD now refers to them as EMU V) for its new commuter rail line.
 A total of 66 cars were purchased in the married pair configuration for a total of $300 million.
 The first four cars were delivered to Denver on December 3, 2014, with service to start in 2016.
 As of 2020, Silverliner V trains were used on the RTD's A, B, G and N lines.

-Differences between the RTD and SEPTA cars include support for only 25 kV 60Hz AC electrification, two center-opening high-level doors per side, less powerful traction motors, full-width cabs, and e-bells.
+Differences between the RTD and SEPTA cars include support for only 25 kV 60 Hz AC electrification, two center-opening high-level doors per side, less powerful traction motors, full-width cabs, and e-bells.